Vegan Lifestyle

 Moreover, the vegan diet is considered protective against diet-dependent colorectal cancers and has a positive impact on the intestinal microbiota, promoting a healthier gut flora.

-The Importance of Careful Planning and Supplementation
+Careful Planning and Supplementation

 The vegan, diet despite all the benefits, requires careful planning and possible supplementation to ensure all nutritional needs are met.
 This is particularly important when considering high levels of physical activity and the increased nutritional demands that come with it.
 Let's delve into why careful planning and supplementation might be necessary in a vegan diet: